niplav/site/bcis_and_alignment.md

 *	Augmented working memory (i.e. holding 11±2 instead of 7±2
 	items in mind at the same time) (thanks to janus#0150 on the Eleuther AI discord server for this point)
-*	Exchange of mental models between humanrs (instead of explaining a complicated model, one would be able to simply “send” the model to another person, saving a lot of time explaining)
+*	Exchange of mental models between humans (instead of explaining a complicated model, one would be able to simply “send” the model to another person, saving a lot of time explaining)
 *	Outsourcing simple cognitive tasks to external computers